 Fragmentation to Integration

 “Everyone experiences fragmentation.
-But not everyone know how to re-integrate and heal.”
+But not everyone knows how to re-integrate and heal.”

 Dr. Gurucharan Singh Khalsa